capitalisttofu/stock-market-streaming-app/backend/README.md

 of the data.
 After processing the header, each row of the file is parsed by extracing the following values:
 - `ID` is an unique identifier of a symbol with trading exchange: Paris (FR) / Amsterdam (NL) / Frankfurt (ETR)
 - `SecType` is the security type: \[E]quity or \[i]ndex
-- `Last` is the last trade price
+- `Last` is the last trade price.
+This attribute is optional
-- `Trading time` is the time of last update (bid / ask / trade) in HH-MM-SS.sss
+- `Trading time` is the time of last update (bid / ask / trade) in HH-MM-SS.sss or HH-MM-SS.ssss.
+This attribute is optional
 - `Trading date` is the date of last trade in DD-MM-YYYY.
+This attribute is optional

 After preprocessing, the data is converted into a `RawTradeEvent` protobuf.
 Finally, `csv-to-raw-trade-stream` produces new messages in the `sorted_raw_trade_data` topic with the financial data.
-The sending time of the message depends on the `Trading time`.
-Before 7 am, there are typically fewer events.
-Therefore, the events are directly sent to the `sorted_raw_trade_data` topic.
-After 7 am, the number of events increases, and `csv-to-raw-trade-stream` simulates a real event producer by waiting the `Trading time` difference of current and next event before sending the next event.
-If the `Trading time` of the datapoint is missing, the event is sent directly.

 Running the script can be done with `npm run csv-to-raw-trade-stream` If when developing you need to clear the stream due to broken data please follow the provisioning instructions above (and setting correct .env value)

 ## Parsing Raw Trade Events

-TODO: More instructions here later

 To run our `sorted_raw_trade_data` consumer that parses the messages run the script `npm run raw-trade-event-parser`.
 The program does not autoshutdown but remains listening to events.